 01 of 08

 Everyone loves berries, but did you know that they may be good for your mental health, too?
-A National Institute of Health study recently concluded that blueberries, strawberries, blackberries, raspberries, and cranberries may block the chemicals that cause depression and anxiety.
+A study recently concluded that blueberries, strawberries, blackberries, and raspberries may block the chemicals that cause depression and anxiety.
 Berries are a great snack, but they also add a lovely color and tang to a juice or smoothie.
 If you're an adventurous baker, you should take a shot at making a delicious blueberry pie.

 02 of 08